harness/developer-hub/release-notes/feature-flags.md

   * Reworked metrics caching to use a map instead of a queue.
 This improves memory usage and performance.
 (FFM-7475)

-  * We now send the SDK Version information with the metrics payload for better analytics and tracking.
+  * We now send the SDK version information with the metrics payload for better analytics and tracking.
 (FFM-6904)

   * Added logging when a default evaluation is served.
 (FFM-7473)